CodeScop/Oge-Mai-Field-Guide/questlinesummary.md

   - MT Shaman's Hideout - collect several items for 5 Leaf Boots
   - MT Tribe Member - make 5 Forum posts for 8 Core Crystals
   - MT Watering Hole - defeat 44 Wignow for 4 Wooden Keys + 1 Steel Dagger
+  - MT Warm Creature Highlights (1/3) - defeat a lot and deliver a lot from across the game to get 2 Bones Chests
+    - Cool Creature Highlights (2/3) - defeat a lot and deliver a lot from across the game to get 1 Bones Chest and 1 Bone Key
+      - Creature Colors & Highlights (3/3) - defeat a lot and deliver a lot from across the game to get Wardrobe: Pride River Dye Hair
   - MT Written Accounts - write 25K words for 100 coins + 1 Wooden Chest
 - **MT Main Quest 1/To Great Heights** - defeat 1 Lorsa, craft 1 Lorsa Nest, receive 1 Wooden Chest

-- - LF Luciola Lorsa Nests - deliver 3 Lorsa Nests for 1 Wooden Chest
+   - LF Luciola Lorsa Nests - deliver 3 Lorsa Nests for 1 Wooden Chest
    - MT Edrie's Informative Lorsa - deliver 10 Lorsa Nests for 1 Wooden Chest
 - **MT Main Quest 2/ A Secret Message** - collect 3 Essence, 5 Feathers, and 8 Dust in exchange for 1 Steel Dagger

   - LF Tinkering With Trinkets - deliver 5 Rusty Amulets and 5 Rusty Pendants for 50 Coins
 - **MT Main Quest 3/ Elder Library** - defeat Search Party in exchange for 1 Wooden Chest
 - **MT Main Quest 4/Aid To An Elder** - defeat 3 Assassins for Suwö as Companion, 3PC access, Stone of the Forest
    - MT Bridge of Sighs - collect 100 Wood and 50 Rope for 1 Wooden Chest
    - MT Keep In Quarantine - defeat 10 Villagers in exchange for 1 Wooden Chest